 Want to add interesting dimensions to flat areas?
 Winsor & Newton Granulation Medium enhances granulated texture.
 It gives a mottled appearance to colours that normally have a smooth wash, or it can enhance the effect of granulating colours.
 This medium is useful for all watercolour techniques, including landscape, seascape and figurative work.

 For maximum effect, dilute watercolours with the medium alone.
 By diluting the colour further with water, a variety of results can be achieved.
 Granulation Medium is resoluble simply by re-wetting.

-Rough-surfaced papers give much stronger granulated effects, as the pigment clings on to the texture of a granulation-friendly surface, like our Cotman Watercolour Paper Pads.
+Rough-surfaced papers give much stronger granulated effects as the roughness will exaggerate the granulation.
+The pigment clings on to the texture of a granulation-friendly surface, like our Cotman Watercolour Paper Pads.

-The aforementioned colours may granulate on their own, but to take it one step further, or to test granulating effects in otherwise smooth pigments like Winsor Blue (Green Shade), try Winsor & Newton Granulation Medium.
+Some colours achieve a more intensely granulated texture on professional paper.
+These may granulate on their own, but to take it one step further, or to test granulating effects in otherwise smooth pigments like Winsor Blue (Green Shade), again try the Granulation Medium.

 Watch our Masterclass on Granulation Medium for Watercolour here.